bThink-BGU/BPjs/README.md

 * [API Javadocs](http://www.javadoc.io/doc/com.github.bthink-bgu/BPjs/)

 ## Change Log for the BPjs Library.

+### 2025-02
+* :arrow_up: Upgraded to Rhino 1.8.0 with updated JavaScript version.
+See the many updates [here](https://github.com/mozilla/rhino/releases/tag/Rhino1_8_0_Release).
+* :sparkles: Integers are printed as integers, not floats (e.g `5`, not `5.0`).
+* :bug: Fixed a crash when accessing a b-program's global scope before the program starts to run.

 ### 2023-09
 * :sparkles: EventSets now have an `except` method, that allows removal of events from the set. e.g. `allMotionEvents.except(moveDownEvent)`. ([#218](https://github.com/bThink-BGU/BPjs/issues/218))